Chungjaphet/CSC202-Group14/README.md

 All shapes have a unique class and in each class contain a uniqe code assigned to them

+We use the key word extends which signifies inheritance.
+INHERITANCE IS USED IN THE FOLLOWING CLASSES
+1. TWODIMENSIONALSHAPES TO INHERIT THE PROPERTIES IN THE SHAPE CLASS
+2. THREEDIMENSIONALSHAPES TO INHERIT THE PROPERTIES IN THE SHAPE CLASS AND FOR THE 2D SHAPES
+The extends key word is used to inherit the properties in the 2dimentsionalclass FOR THE 3D SHAPES
-** In the Main Class**
-we use the if...else if statement that calculate the Area or Volume of the shape you selected
+The extends key word is used to inherit the properties in the 3dimentsionalclass ** In the Main Class** we use the if...else if statement that calculate the Area or Volume of the shape you selected